 - How will Remote Together interact with other classrooms at CCS?
 It won’t.
 Per our COVID policies, children from different classrooms will never share the same physical space, and shared spaces will be appropriately sanitized between groups.
 This is a super bummer, since there are so many benefits to mixing groups, but it’s a clear recommendation for health and safety this year.

 - How much outdoor time will there be?
 That depends a lot on factors outside our control—specifically, what kind of screen-time is required of these kids, and on what schedule.
 We will work to maximize outdoor time (both to reduce viral transmission rates and because kids need to use their bodies), and to create sub-groups of kids whose schedules align who can take outdoor breaks together.
-We anticipate that any children staying from 3:30 to 6:00 would spend almost that entire time outdoors.
 The whole staff of CCS will also be receiving professional development the week of August 24 on maximizing the use of outdoor time for play-based learning.